Simon-Brandt/MarkdownTools/README.md

 - includes figures according to their filepath
 - adds captions to figures and tables
+- ends the captions in a period, if they don't already end in a punctuation mark (`".:!?"`)
 - numbers both caption types individually and sequentially (as `Fig. <number>: <caption>.` or `Tab. <number>: <caption>.`)

 To add captions, you need either of the following HTML comments: